Robust Welfare under Imperfect Competition: Abstract

 \section{Abstract}

-We study welfare analysis for policy changes when supply behavior is only partially known.
-We augment the robust-demand approach of \citet{KangVasserman2025} with two supply primitives--intervals of feasible pass-through and conduct (market-power) parameters--applied to two equilibrium snapshots.
-A simple accounting identity distills the supply-side contribution to welfare to a simple integral expression.
-From there, we deduce that the bounds are produced by a single-threshold ``bang-bang'' inverse pass-through function.
-This, plus a modification of \citet{KangVasserman2025}'s demand-side characterization, delivers simple bounds for consumer surplus, producer surplus, tax revenue, total surplus, and deadweight loss.
-We also study an \textit{ad valorem} extension.
+We study welfare analysis for policy changes when supply and demand behavior are only partially known.
+We augment the robust approach pioneered by \citet{KangVasserman2025} by incorporating the supply side.
+We posit intervals of feasible pass-through and conduct (market-power) parameters, then apply them to two equilibrium snapshots to characterize the extremal supply-side terms entering welfare.
+We show that the supply-side bounds are attained by inverse pass-through functions that take only the two endpoint values of the specified interval, separated by a single price cutoff.
+Combining these supply-side extrema with demand-side shape restrictions, we produce simple bounds for consumer surplus, producer surplus, total surplus, and deadweight loss.

 \keywords{Welfare analysis, Welfare bounds, Robustness, Functional form assumptions; Pass-through; Conduct parameters; Market power}\\ \jel{C14; C51; D04; D61; F14; H21; Q48}